Note: This guide is written assuming you have some familiarity with DSPs or programmatic advertising, not for an absolute beginner in marketing.

 Private deals are already curated using your intended audience during initial planning of deals with the publisher, and further layering it with audience targeting, such first party audeince or in-market or affinity audience,e would choke the overall pacing.
 So never target any audience on DV360 for a PMP Campaign.

-Fixing these 3 issues for the PMP Campaign would give a significant boost to your Campaign pacing.
+Fixing these 3 issues for the PMP Campaign would significantly improve your Campaign pacing.

 Now Let’s see the DV360 pacing optimization strategy for the OMP Campaign.

-1. For the open market place (OMP) Campaign, the majority of the time, inventory is not an issue unless you have restricted your Campaign severely by excessive targeting.
-In case the inventory is an issue, then we need to follow the same approach we discussed above, which is to relax the targeting, and there is no workaround for this.
+1. For the open market place (OMP) Campaign, the majority of the time, inventory is not an issue unless you have restricted your Campaign severely by excessive targetingIf inventory is an issue, we need to follow the same approach we discussed above: relax targeting.
+There is no workaround for this.

 2. For the OPM campaign, based on my experience handling multiple accounts, there are 3 things to look at.
-I have added them as per their importance in the pacing optimization funnel, so you can prioritize which targeting to look at first.
+I have added them in order of importance within the pacing optimization funnel, so you can prioritize which targeting to review first.

-- Auction Lost or below the minimum bid: If the tile at the LI level suggests 30 to 40 % lost, or auction loss above 40%, it means you need to increase your CPM bids or CPV bids.
+• Auction Lost or below the minimum bid: If the tile at the LI level shows 30-40% lost, or auction loss above 40%, increase your CPM or CPV bids.
 Do not increase at once; increase 20% first, then gradually increase to see if pacing improves.
 Note that increasing the bids would also impact the CPM for your Campaign.
 So proceed with Cautions.
-To strike a fine balance, look for other ways to improve pacing, which I have discussed above.
+To strike a fine balance, consider other ways to improve pacing, as discussed above.
 If you are running on a tight CPM and don’t want to shoot your CPM further, then you must open up your targeting by removing some exclusion list, or adding more audience, or creating one more line item with a performing audience.
 This way, inventory would increase, and your pacing would improve, too.
-Earlier, due to high competition, you were losing impressions; with the increase in inventory, the competition would reduce.
+Earlier, due to intense competition, you were losing impressions; with increased inventorycompetition would decrease.
 When the competition is high, the CPM shoots up, and when the competition is low, the CPM remains normal.

-- Frequency limited: Check frequency cap at Campaign level, IO level, and LI level, and see if you can increase the FC cap from 1 to 2 or from 2 to 3.
+• Frequency limited: Check frequency cap at Campaign level, IO level, and LI level, and see if you can increase the FC cap from 1 to 2 or from 2 to 3.
 I recommend increasing frequency at the start of the Campaign rather than the 2nd half of the Campaign/insertion order.
-During the start of the flight, you would want to expose your ads to your users more, since slowly towards the end of the flight, if you keep showing the ads, the ad fatigue would be so high that they would not prefer seeing your ads again.
+At the start of the flight, you should expose your ads more frequently, since by the end of the flight, if you keep showing them, ad fatigue can be so high that users will not want to see them again.
 Mind you, even if you increase FC cap at LI, the pacing might not improve if you have cap FC at insertion order (IO) or Campaign level.
-The settings flow on DV360 from top to bottom.
+The settings flow in DV360 is top-to-bottom.
 So you need to relax the FC cap at the Campaign or IO level too.

-- Budget or pacing: This is not a major issue in most of the Campaign.
-But I would strongly suggest calculating the total LI budget and seeing if the daily budget at LI is more than what is required to spend daily; otherwise, DV360 would flag it as conflicting settings.
+• Budget or pacing: This is not a major issue in most of the Campaign.
+But I would strongly suggest calculating the total LI budget and checking whether the daily LI budget exceeds the required daily spend; otherwise, DV360 will flag it as a conflicting setting.
 Suppose the IO flight budget is 10K, and it should run 30 days, and you have 5 LI’s.
 The daily budget required to spend daily for each LI would be 66, but my recommendation would be to keep it 70 or 75 so that if any day the IO spends less than required due to any issue, the next day when it spends normally, it will make up for the day when the IO spent less.

 3. Look for more Optimization levers related to DV360 Pacing Optimization Strategy.

-- Another safe optimization that almost gets accepted by clients and stakeholders is creating another line item.
-Download the audience performance report, which is a prebuilt template on DV360, or download an instant report and add dimensions such as Audience List, Audience Segment, Demographics, or Geo, and see what’s working and suggest client to have another line targeting these audiences separately.
+• Another safe optimization that is often accepted by clients and stakeholders is creating an additional line item.
+Download the audience performance report, which is a prebuilt template in DV360, or download an instant report and add dimensions such as Audience List, Audience Segment, Demographics, or Geo.
+See what’s working, and suggest to the client that they have another line targeting these audiences separately.

-- Always keep the pacing ahead at insertion order level as this would give the system enough budget to utilize throughout the flight rather than evenly.
+• Always keep the pacing ahead at the insertion order level, as this will give the system sufficient budget to use throughout the flight rather than be evenly distributed.
 You can move to Asap in the last week of the campaign if there are chances of underpacing.

-- If you do not get approval to create a new line item, see if you can add more audience in existing line.
-This would increase the overall audience pool and provide more opportunities to bid and spend.
+• If you do not get approval to create a new line item, see if you can add more audience in existing line.
+This would increase the overall audience pool and create more bidding and spend opportunities.

-- Another important setting people miss to look at are viewability settings.
-If you have aggressive viewability settings at the LI level, such as 80 % or 90%, your Campaign would struggle to scale.
-The thumb rule is 70%, but if the pacing is very poor, change it to 60 or 50,% but not less than that.
-Viewability determines how much percent of your ad that was visible to your end users.
+• Another important setting people often overlook is viewability.
+If you have aggressive viewability settings at the LI level, such as 80% or 90%, your Campaign would struggle to scale.
+The thumb rule is 70%, but if the pacing is very poor, reduce it to 60 or 50%, but not below that.
+Viewability is the percentage of your ad that was visible to your end users.
 If the viewability is set to 70%, it means 70% of your ads was viewable to end users, which is fine, as with 70% view, most of the ad is viewable for users to take any action on it.
 It is measured as a viewable impression/measurable impression.

 Conclusion: Mastering the Art of DV360 Pacing